 Application for your chaperone licence is through your local authority.
 If you are applying to volunteer as a chaperone (that is to chaperone unpaid) then your licence is FREE.
 Simply state that you are applying to volunteer at your child's local performing arts school, GreenRoomCollective.
 Links to SODC and West Berks Chaperone pages are below, for your information.

-Your application will include a DBS check, and some form of safeguarding training.
+Your application will include a DBS check (which GRC will support you in applying for if you don't already have one), and some form of safeguarding training.
 Upon completion you will be given a Chaperone Licence Card (to be worn at all times when chaperoning) and supporting materials, and will be added to the list of registered chaperones.
+We will also provide you with group training specific to our performances.
 Then the world is your chaperoning oyster!